Ludvaer/omniscient0/dev_notes.md

 !!!check how action retrived for each ajax in new test !I will probably add some faster navigation support through state pop and state objects

-1) complete delayless test flow by keeping queue of tests,
+1) complete delayless test flow by keeping queue of tests, +
-2) rework interface and display hiragana
+2) rework interface and display hiragana +
 3) add multiple test support
 4) rework queue generation to reduce regeneration of sets and learn more in order
+5) add your translation option

 I might also want to add some message queue to allow traking of saving progress and other stuff !do something about links below interactive fields (remain old)